jshrall/pm_tools/doc/example.md

 ### Other Files

 Use the same directory structure as is in the source directory tree.
-For any markdown files, replace the link with .html instead of .mmd.
+For any markdown files, replace the link with .html instead of .md.
 Use relative paths to refer to files in other directories.

 ## Code Syntax Highlighting